WebberHuang1118/harvester-study/volume-online-resize/README.md

 ### Understanding the Directory Structure

 #### Summary
-The EmptyDir volumes used by the `virt-launcher` and `hp-volume` pods are **not shared**.
-Instead, KubeVirt uses a **host-level bind-mount** to link the image file (or block device) from the `hp-volume` pod’s CSI mount into the `virt-launcher` pod’s EmptyDir.
+KubeVirt uses a **host-level bind-mount** to link the image file (or block device) from the `hp-volume` pod’s CSI mount into the `virt-launcher` pod’s EmptyDir.
 This ensures the disk is visible inside `virt-launcher` without the two EmptyDirs being directly connected.

 #### Step-by-Step Process on the Node